 Heat ½ inch of oil in a large heavy skillet to 375F degrees.

-Fry chiles rellenos a few at a time in oil until browned on both sides.
+Fry chiles rellenos a few at a time in oil until browned on all sides.

 Drain on paper towels; serves 6.